sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Linear codes use the structure of vector spaces over finite fields, while algebraic geometry codes exploit the deep connections between algebra and geometry discovered by mathematicians studying abstract algebraic varieties.

-## Computer Science and Algorithms
+## Computer science and algorithms

 Group theory provides the mathematical foundation for symmetry in computer graphics and 3D modeling.
 When video game engines calculate rotations and transformations, they're using the group structure of rotation matrices and quaternions.
 The symmetries of crystalline structures in materials science are described using point groups and space groups.